 Does your development application state that you need operational works approval?
 There may be a number of civil engineering elements that may require operational works approval from the council?
-If so, talk with Civil Perspective for independent expert advice.
+If so, talk with our civil engineers for a FREE consultation and independent expert advice.

 Operational Works is a term defined by the Planning Act 2016.
 It refers to work, other than building work or plumbing or drainage work, that affects a premise or the use of a premises.
 The range of these works may include excavating or filling, clearing vegetation, road works and infrastructure.